f4exb/sdrangel/Readme.md

 Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

-Note for udev rules: installed udev rules for BladeRF and HackRF are targetted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
+  - Note1 for udev rules: installed udev rules for BladeRF and HackRF are targetted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
 This is not the case in openSUSE.
 To make the udev rules file compatible just remove the `GROUP` parameter on all lines and change `MODE` parameter to `666`.
+  - Note2: A package has been created (thanks Martin!), see: [sdrangel](http://software.opensuse.org/download.html?project=home%3Amnhauke%3Asdr&package=sdrangel).
+It is based on the 1.0.1 tagged version.

 <h2>Fedora</h2>